 Asiatique the Riverfront in Bangkok | Market Guide

-What to do at Asiatique
+Things to Do at Asiatique the Riverfront

 The Asiatique the Riverfront is located in the district of Bang Kho Laem, in a former harbor complex directly on the picturesque Chao Phraya River.
-The entire area, which opened in 2012, is really laid back and the pier, as well as the warehouses, have been recreated from earlier times.
+The entire area, which opened in 2012, is charmingly landscaped and the pier, as well as the warehouses, have been recreated from earlier times.
 A visit is often mentioned as one of the best things to do in Bangkok, and actually, the Asiatique is a really great tip for a successful evening.
-This place stands not only for shopping, but for a wide entertainment program and good food.
-On the one hand, the night market with over 1,500 stores and stalls offers a great selection of hip products from designers and creatives all over Bangkok – on the other hand, you can also find all kinds of touristy souvenir stuff.
-Generally, this night market is very well structured and divided into 4 areas, so everyone can find immediately what they are looking for.
+This place stands not only for shopping, but also for a wide entertainment program and good food is provided.
+On the one hand, the night market with over 1,500 stores and stalls offers a great selection of hip products from designers and creatives from Bangkok.
+On the other hand, you can also find many great souvenirs here.
+In general, this night market is excellently structured and divided into 4 areas.
+So, everyone can find what they are looking for right away.

 Shopping at Asiatique

-Attractions at Asiatique
+Best Attractions at Asiatique

 Guaranteed non-violent but also absolutely entertaining is a visit to the Calypso Cabaret Show.
 It takes place daily at 19:30 and 21:00.
 Tickets with or without dinner can be booked online.

-How to get there
+How to get to Asiatique the Riverfront

 The Asiatique night market is located very centrally in Bangkok and especially tourists appreciate the uncomplicated transport.
 The easiest way to get to Asiatique is by boat or taxi.
 Here we have summarized the most convenient options for you.